hacs/documentation/documentation/guides/guides.md

 ## Videos

-**Here you can find Guides, Tutorials & Videos about how  to install/use HACS.**
+_Here you can find community made guides, tutorials & videos about how  to install/use HACS._

+**NB!: Most of what you find here is static, and may not be up to date.**

 - Home Assistant Themes and Plugins with HACS ![image](/img/hacs-video1.png)
 https://youtu.be/4cOdgW23KCA